Out of the Sinking

-"Out of the Sinking" is a song by British singer-songwriter Paul Weller, released in 1994 as the first single from his third solo album, Stanley Road.
+"Out of the Sinking" is a song by British singer-songwriter Paul Weller, released in 1994 by Go!
+Discs as the first single from his third solo album, Stanley Road (1995).
 Weller wrote the song and produced it with Brendan Lynch.
 The B-side to the single is a cover of the Beatles' "Sexy Sadie".

 "Out of the Sinking" originally reached No. 20 on the UK Singles Chart upon release its release.
 In February 1996, it was re-released and reached a new peak of No. 16.
 The B-side to the single on the 1996 re-issue is a cover of Bob Dylan's "I Shall Be Released".
 According to Weller, he wrote "Out of the Sinking" as a "great English Mod love song" and took inspiration from the Small Faces.